codewithshyam01/Frontend-Backend-Project/README.md

 User Authentication Module: A standalone module focusing on user registration, login, and authentication mechanisms.

+Calculator-App: A responsive standard calculator which lots of features.

 Each project is organized in its respective directory within the repository.
 You can navigate to these directories to access the source code and related assets.
 <hr>